 The Trouble with Finding Coins

-The truth is that all metal detectors can find coins.
+The truth is that most metal detectors can find coins.
 However, the issue that many people face when start coin shooting is efficiency and accuracy.

 Let me explain…

 Some of the best places to look for coins are areas that people once frequented.
 This could be old buildings, historic sites, old parks, beaches, and more.
 There’s a higher chance that these places could have old coins hidden beneath the soil.